igalVilensky/psy-blog/README.md

 **MindQ Lab** is a comprehensive web application designed to help users understand themselves better through interactive tools and scientific frameworks.
 It combines rigorous psychological models with engaging gamification to create a unique self-discovery experience.

-Whether you're looking to test your cognitive abilities, explore your personality traits, or simply find a moment of peace, MindQ Lab provides the tools you need.
+Whether you're looking to test your cognitive abilities, explore your personality traits, or simply find a moment of peace, MindQLab provides the tools you need.

 ---